ryanhellyer/unique-headers/readme.txt

 Now you will see a new custom header image uploader whilst editing posts, pages, tags or categories on your site.

 Visit the <a href="https://geek.hellyer.kiwi/products/unique-headers/">Unique Headers Plugin</a> for more information.

-== Development ==

-The admin JavaScript is written in TypeScript.
-To compile changes:

-1. Install dependencies: <code>npm install</code>
-2. Compile TypeScript: <code>npm run build</code>

-The compiled output is written to <code>assets/admin.js</code> and is what WordPress loads on the admin side.

-Source files are in <code>src/ts/</code>.

 == Frequently Asked Questions ==